 top of page

-Since 1933, Nature Regina, a volunteer-driven charitable organization, has been fostering a greater interest in and understanding and enjoyment of all aspects of the natural environment, as well as the protection and conservation of natural systems.
+Nature Regina is a volunteer-driven charitable organization that, since 1933, has been fostering a greater interest in and understanding and enjoyment of all aspects of the natural environment, as well as the protection and conservation of natural systems.
 We offer presentations, field trips, education programs and environmental advocacy to instill a greater appreciation of nature.
 Everyone is welcome to attend our events.

 Nature and Climate Change